silshack/inls161fall2016/refsheets/pandoc-ref.md

 ## Installing Pandoc

-To install Pandoc in your CodeAnywhere DevBox, use the following command:
+To install Pandoc in your Cloud9 DevBox, use the following command:

 `sudo apt-get install pandoc`